 The Army has a responsibility to all its soldiers (including reservists) to provide as much protection as reasonably possible, looking after their health and safety interests whilst engaged on active duty.
 This duty includes ensuring soldiers receive full training and equipment which is fit for purpose.

-Any reservist or member of the TA who is injured or contracts an illness as a result of his or her service may be able to make an armed forces injury claim.
+If you were injured or became ill while serving as a reservist or member of the TA, you may be able to make an armed forces injury claim.

 Injured in the line of duty

 Compensation may be claimed for any injury or illness that happened as a result of the claimant's service, in the course of carrying out their duty.
 Circumstances can include service-related activities such as training exercises.